Fair Play Policy

 Appealing against a ban

 A player may make an appeal against the UKCC sanction to a UKCC Committee consisting of an arbiter and two players not directly involved in the competition(s) where the events have occurred.
 This will cost £50 and will require filling out a form.
 If the appeal is successful, then the player will not be banned from UKCC events or clubs and the money will be refunded.
 As above the player will still need to progress any appeal against a li chess ban as a separate process.
-Any UKCC members club removals will last until the end of the 2019/2020 season.
-Player identities will be listed from the gigafinal onwards.
+Any UKCC members club removals will last until the end of the 2020/2021 season.
+Player identities may be listed from the gigafinal onwards.

 There will be no impact on participation in OTB events.
 A player may reapply for UKCC online once li chess ban has been lifted and they have an active provider account and following the 6 month ban and delisting, at which point they must agree not to use computer assistance or breach the fair play guidelines.